Jessica Benally

 <jessicabenally@berkeley.edu>

-I am a third year doctoral student in the SESAME program with a concentration in mathematics.
-My interest is in embodying Navajo Knowledge in mathematics curriculum, including community dynamics and land-based spatial perspectives.
-My current project leverages the students perspective and movement in geometry education with angles.
+I am a sixth year doctoral student in the Learning Sciences & Human Development program.
+My interest is in designing materials to create a dialogic negotiation between Diné/Navajo and Western epistemology in mathematics curriculum.
+Looking toward rematriating mathematics education by using ethnomathematics to restructurate learning practices to include Indigenous relationality, including land-based spatial perspectives through the Diné language.
+My current project leverages the egocentric and allocentric perspectives in geometry education with angles.
+Participants collaborate between their perspectives to connect stars of the Náhookos Bika’/Ursa Major constellation in a constructed planetarium.
 I am from Tohatchi, New Mexico on the Navajo Reservation, and I graduated with a B.S. in Applied Mathematics from the University of New Mexico.

 Presentations and Publications: